barryvdh/barryvdh.github.io/_posts/2015-04-11-unobtrusive-javascript-with-jquery-ujs-and-laravel.md

 ```

 #### POST/PUT/DELETE through links
-As you probably know, Laravel uses a `DELETE` request to perform the `destroy()` method on the resource controller.
+As you probably know, Laravel uses a `DELETE` request to perform the `destroy()` method on the RESTful resource controller.
 This usually means you have to create a form with a hidden `_method` field set to `DELETE`.
 With jquery-ujs you can simply create a link with a `data-method` attribute.
 This get's transformed into a `DELETE` request by jquery-ujs automatically.

 ```html
 <a href="..." data-method="delete" rel="nofollow">Delete this entry</a>